michael2012z/BitBible/markdown/KJV/files/Ps.md

 12. They shall bear thee up in their hands, lest thou dash thy foot against a stone.

-13. Thou shalt tread upon the lion and adder: the young lion and the dragon shalt thou trample under feet.adder: or, asp
+13. Thou shalt tread upon the lion and adder: the young lion and the dragon shalt thou trample under feet.

 14. Because he hath set his love upon me, therefore will I deliver him: I will set him on high, because he hath known my name.

 15. He shall call upon me, and I will answer him: I will be with him in trouble; I will deliver him, and honour him.

-16. With long life will I satisfy him, and shew him my salvation.long…: Heb. length of days
+16. With long life will I satisfy him, and shew him my salvation.

 ## Psalms 92

 1. A Psalm or Song for the sabbath day.It is a good thing to give thanks unto the Lord, and to sing praises unto thy name, O most High:

-2. To shew forth thy lovingkindness in the morning, and thy faithfulness every night,every…: Heb. in the nights
+2. To shew forth thy lovingkindness in the morning, and thy faithfulness every night,

-3. Upon an instrument of ten strings, and upon the psaltery; upon the harp with a solemn sound.the harp…: or, the solemn sound with the harpa solemn…: Heb.
-Higgaion
+3. Upon an instrument of ten strings, and upon the psaltery; upon the harp with a solemn sound.

 4. For thou, Lord, hast made me glad through thy work: I will triumph in the works of thy hands.